 How long do I have to file a personal injury claim in Tennessee?

 Under Tennessee law, personal injury claims must be filed within one year of the accident to comply with the statute of limitations.
 This makes it essential to avoid any delay in taking legal action.
 One year may sound like plenty of time, but there is a lot of work that needs to be done before you can take legal action against another party.

 A lawyer will want to investigate your accident to get the facts.
 It can take months to gather evidence and interview witnesses about what happened.
 A lawyer will also want to determine the total damages you have suffered in order to seek the appropriate amount of compensation.
 If you’ve been hurt in a personal injury accident, there’s no time to waste.

 How do I prove negligence?

-Personal injury lawsuits are often brought under the legal theory of negligence.
-This term refers to a defendant’s failure to act with the level of care appropriate for a certain situation.
-To prevail in a claim for negligence, a victim must first demonstrate that he or she was owed a duty of care.
+The victim of a personal injury accident must first demonstrate that he or she was owed a duty of care.
 This means that the defendant had a legal obligation to act in a manner that avoids posing a foreseeable risk of harm.
 The standard of care may vary in some situations but usually at least requires doing what a reasonable person would do in similar circumstances.